jimhendy/PandemicGame/README.md

 classes = Capital camel case

 TODO:

+* Contingency planner special action
+* Cure disease if Medic cures on location with cubes
+* Run out of player cards
+* Can't win game by curing all !

+* Restart game button in selection page / another page with current game/new game

 * log file
+* Random state and log actions for replication

 * tooltops/titles on cards - some way to explain event cards
 * tooltip for chosen role abilities
-* landing page image does not show on phone
-* Font sizes should be in %/vh
-* Contingency planner special action
 * Tooltip for current role
 * Tooltips for role card selection
-* Restart game button in selection page / another page with current game/new game
 * Tooltips for event cards
-* Event cards between epidemic stages
-* Random state and log actions for replication
-* Cure disease if Medic cures on location with cubes
-* Run out of player cards
-* Can't win game by curing all !
-Picking the bottom infection deck card with resilient population makes the whole deck image disappear ??

-Random state and log?
+* landing page image does not show on phone
+* Font sizes should be in %/vh

 ## Installation